 The Board of Public Works meets at specific times of the year to establish public utility assessed valuations, hear appeals and set levies.
 In addition to that, the Governor calls meetings as necessary to approve the transfer of deeds and other work for which the Board is responsible.
 Meeting notices are published in the State Register.

 One of the major roles of the Board related to determining the valuation of public utility property for the purpose of tax assessments.
 Although most real and personal property is assessed at the county level, public utilities are unique in that their property extends through many counties.
 Rather than have each of the fifty-five county assessors attempt to determine the value of the telephone lines and railroad tracks in their respective counties, the property is appraised and assessed by the state.

-The owner or operator of every public utility is required to file a report with the Tax Commissioner no later than May 1 itemizing the utility's property for the previous calendar year in the detail set out by law.
-Those who must report include the owner or operator of every:
+The owner or operator of every public utility is required to file a report with the Tax Commissioner no later than May 1st itemizing the utility's property for the previous calendar year in the detail set out by law.

 The Tax Commissioner reviews the reports, obtains any additional information needed, sets out the tentative assessment for each utility and mails the owner or operator of the utility a copy.
 The Commissioner must deliver the tentative assessments to the Board of Public Works by September 15, and the Board then officially orders the assessments at a meeting to be held no later than October 1.